sabas/OSRMdistance/README.md

 Usage
 -----

-See COMPILING_OSRM for configuration of OSRM server, which is required to be running before launching the script.
+See QUICKSTART.md for brief notes on compilation and configuration of OSRM server, which is required to be running before launching the script.

 Input must be a csv in the format (first row is the header)